baldys/VBNestedCollectionView/README.md

   }
   ```

-3. Add to view hierarchy
+3. Add as a subview

   ```
   myNestedView = CatPhotosNestedCollectionView(frame: self.view.frame);